SNIPS.PLAINTEXT.DEV

 2024-12-12 - Simple Web Endpoint in Elixir

-To spawn a very simple web endpoint in Elixir a simple script can be used:
+To spawn a web endpoint in Elixir a short script can be used:

 #!/usr/bin/env elixir Mix.install([:plug, :plug_cowboy]) defmodule Router do use Plug.Router plug Plug.Logger plug :match plug :dispatch get "/" do send_resp(conn, 200, "Hello World\n") end end require Logger webserver = {Plug.Cowboy, plug: Router, scheme: :http, options: [port: 4000]} {:ok, _} = Supervisor.start_link([webserver], strategy: :one_for_one) Logger.info("Server now running on localhost:4000") Process.sleep(:infinity)